The Brauer loop scheme and orbital varieties: Geometric interpretation of the Brauer action

 Usually, Eq.~(\ref{eqn:hotta}) is rewritten as

 which shows that the $\integers$-span of the $\{J_\tau\}$ is closed under the action of the operators $\{-r_i + \A\partial_i\}$.
-These operators are easily seen to satisfy the $S_N$ Coxeter relations, but what is more, this representation is irreducible, and each irreducible representation of $S_N$ arises from a unique nilpotent orbit.
+These operators are easily seen to satisfy the $\SN$ Coxeter relations, but what is more, this representation is irreducible, and each irreducible representation of $\SN$ arises from a unique nilpotent orbit.

-In particular, these matrices square to $1$, which only happens for integer matrices of constant sign in the uninteresting case of permutation matrices (times $\pm 1$) -- but those would not generate an irreducible representation.
-This is the sense mentioned just above in which the flipped sign $m_{\sigma\sigma}<0$ is unavoidable.

-Above, we split the description into two cases according to whether $D'_\sigma$ was $(GL_2)_i$-invariant or not, but this was only in an attempt to aid understanding rather than mathematically necessary; the equivariant cohomology calculation underlying Lemma \ref{lem:divdiff} does not actually require distinguishing the two cases.
+Above, we had split the description into two cases according to whether $D'_\sigma$ was $GL_2^{(i)}$-invariant or not, but this was only in an attempt to aid understanding rather than mathematically necessary; the equivariant cohomology calculation underlying Lemma \ref{lem:divdiff} does not actually require that one distinguish the two cases.
 That calculation is based on the pushforward of the fundamental class along the map $\mu$, and this pushforward vanishes when the generic fiber is positive-dimensional.
 Correspondingly, in that case $\mdeg_{\MNC} X$ is symmetric in $\{z_i,z_{i+1}\}$, thus annihilated by $\partial_i$.